CheckPointSW/harmony-endpoint-management-js-ts-sdk/README.md

 ```

-Harmony Endpoint Management SDK uses [debug](https://www.npmjs.com/package/debug) package for logging, which make it very easy to enable and disable logs
+Harmony Endpoint Management SDK uses [debug](https://www.npmjs.com/package/debug) package for logging, which makes it very easy to enable and disable logs

-There are 3 loggers, for general info, errors and to inspect network.
+There are 3 loggers, for general info, errors and to inspect the network.

-In order to enable all, set (or append) to the `DEBUG` environment variable the following string:
+To enable all, set (or append) to the `DEBUG` environment variable the following string:
 ```bash
 DEBUG="harmony-endpoint-management:*"
 ```

-And for a specific logger as following:
+For a specific logger as follows:
 ```bash
 DEBUG="harmony-endpoint-management:info"
 DEBUG="harmony-endpoint-management:error"